yjp19871013/DeepLearningDemo/README.md

-# DeepLearningDemo
+# MachineLearningDemo
-Show my understand of deep learning.
+Show my understand of machine learning.

 If there is some things wrong, welcome to point out the mistake.